+For further information, see the following website:

+The group must have at least one common-law

-For further information, see the following website: FAQs for small group expansion to 1-100 employees: https://www.dfs.ny.gov/consumers/small_businesses/small_group_expansion_faqs.
+FAQs for small group expansion to 1-100 employees:

+dfs.ny.gov/consumers/small_businesses/small_group_expansion_faqs

-Community Rating
+Community rating

-The premium for all persons covered by a policy is the same and is based on the experience of the entire pool of risks, without regard to age, sex, health status, occupation or any other demographic factors.
+The premium for all persons covered by a policy are the same, based on the experience of the entire pool of risks, without regard to age, sex, health status, occupation or any other demographic factors.
 The rates may vary by geographic location, product type (e.g., PPO), product features (e.g., copayments) and network (e.g., open).

-Experience Rating
+Experience rating